 You get to face the taboos of society and sit through our discomfort and aversion.
-We maintain complicity, and as those words run through the head of the viewer, many realize that these words discuss the societal issues that fail to get much attention.
+We maintain complicity, and as those words run through the viewer’s head, many realize that these words discuss the societal issues that fail to get much attention.
 Some of the words also have a rejuvenating effect as they are motivational, and people find their way out of the depressing thoughts.

 Jenny Holzer & LEDs